BWLR/switches.mx/content/collections/switches/kailh-box-navy.md

 ---
 id: f9c12457-5c07-4102-ac5f-c13737b078f5
 blueprint: switches
-title: 'Kailh BOX Navy'
+title: 'Kailh Box Navy'
 volume: loud
-factory_lubed: slight
+factory_lubed: 'no'
-lubrication_notes: '<p>Do not lube these switches.
-It will ruin them.</p>'
+lubrication_notes: '<p>The stock switch has a bit of spring ping which can be solved by lubing with Krytox 205g0, GPL 105, or something similar.
+Make sure to avoid the click bar and the click bar contact points.</p>'
 film: no-fit
 notes: '<p>These switches are probably the loudest MX switches you can get.
 Devisive amongst the community, some people love them, some hate them.</p><p>Manufactured by Kailh in collaboration with Novelkeys.
 They are an evolution of the original Kailh Box White and Box Pales switches.</p><p>They have 0.30mm thick click bars compared to the 0.25mm on the Kailh Box Whites and similar.</p>'
 manufacturer: kailh
-brand: novelkeys
+brand: kailh
 switch_type: clicky-bar
 mount: '3'
 stem_construction: box
 limited_run: 'no'
 specs:
   -
-    name: null
+    name: Navy
     description: null
     actuation: 60
     bottom-out: 90